Hamad55556/ESP32_Smart_AC_Controller/README.md

 ---

-## The annoying part — IR signal reverse engineering
+## IR signal reverse engineering

-This took way longer than expected.
-AC remotes don't use simple on/off codes like a TV remote.
-They send a full 104-bit signal every time that encodes the temperature, mode, fan speed, everything.
-No library had support for my specific AC unit so I had to figure it out myself.

-The first problem was noise.
-Every time I captured the signal it looked slightly different — timings were off by 50-100µs each capture.
-When I fed those directly to the ESP32 to replay, the AC just ignored it.

-What actually worked: I captured the same button press 6 times, compared all of them, and looked for what stayed consistent.
-The bits that were the same across every capture were the real signal.
-The ones that varied were just noise.
-Then I averaged the noisy timing values to get clean numbers.

-Ended up with:
-- Short pulse (0 bit) → **550µs**
-- Long pulse (1 bit) → **1700µs**
-- Header → **9000µs / 4500µs**

-That clean signal worked first try.

-Raw captures are in [`/captures`](captures/) if you want to see what the noisy vs clean data looks like.
+First thing I tried was finding a library or a signal database that already had my AC unit in it, spent a while on that and nothing worked.
+So I gave up and just decided to copy the raw signal directly from the remote and replay it exactly as-is, wired up an IR receiver to the ESP32, pointed the remote at it and started capturing.

+The problem was noise, every capture looked slightly different and when I replayed it the AC just ignored it.
+The signal is 104 bits long and encodes the full AC state in one go, temperature, mode, fan speed, everything, so even a few bad bits and the AC rejects the whole thing.
+Manually comparing captures wasn't really an option so I just captured the same button press a bunch of times and had an AI read through all of them and pull out the common values.
+Whatever was consistent across all captures was the real signal and the rest was just noise, so from that I built a Frankenstein signal from those stable numbers and it worked first try.
+Did the same thing for OFF, 24°C, and 20°C.

+For sending the signal I used a 2N2222 NPN transistor to drive the IR LED at a carrier frequency of 38kHz, GPIO pins on the ESP32 can only push around 12mA which isn't nearly enough to reach across a room, the transistor bumps that up to the ~100mA the LED actually needs.
+After that it was just the Blynk side, created the virtual pins, connected them to the ESP32, set up the buttons in the app and that was it.

 ---